Spatial Power Spectral Analysis of the Suzaku X-ray Background: Analysis Methods

 \subsection{Data reduction}

 Based on a sample of 187 \textit{Suzaku} X-ray imaging spectrometer (XIS) observations of the diffuse X-ray background from 2005 to 2012 \citep{Sekiya2014}, we further screen the CXB data to obtain a robust mask that excludes any distinguishable source-related gradient in the field.
 First, the images of the \textit{Suzaku}/XIS observations are produced following the standard full XIS reprocessing and screening routine via the \ttfamily{Aepipeline} \normalfont command integrated in \textit{Suzaku} \ttfamily{FTOOLS} \normalfont in \ttfamily{HEASoft}\normalfont(version 6.26.1).
 With the latest calibration database(last modified on Oct 10, 2018 for XIS)\footnote{https://heasarc.gsfc.nasa.gov/docs/heasarc/caldb/caldb$\_$sup- ported\_missions.html} any illuminated corners caused by calibration sources or hot and flickering pixels have been fully removed in the clean event files.
 These images are then sent to the manual mask selection to ensure that: (1) any resolved point source and vicinity region will be excluded with the masks; (2) any suspicious spots that are systematically brighter than the average fluctuation field will be removed using masks; (3) any observation that has shown a clear large gradient over the image, instead of a background fluctuation, will be discarded; (4) any observation that has less than a 30\% effective area left after being masked will be discarded.
 Later on, we performed a visual inspection of the blank sky sample and no significant features are seen in the masked images.
-We show some examples of masked images of Suzaku observations in \Fig \ref{fig:suzaku_sample}.
+We show some examples of masked images of \textit{Suzaku} observations in \Fig \ref{fig:suzaku_sample}.

 For most \textit{Suzaku} observations, images from the detector XIS0, XIS1, and XIS3 are available, given that XIS2 has not been functioning since 2006.
-After the screening process, 330 from a total of 582 images are discarded, and 84 images for XIS0, 1, 3, respectively, remain for the power spectrum calculation, of which the accumulated observation time equals to $\sim$1 Ms for each detector.
+We discarded all XIS2 images and 103 observations after the screening process, remaining 84 images for XIS0, 1, 3, respectively, for the power spectrum calculation, of which the accumulated observation time equals to $\sim$1 Ms for each detector.
 As a thinned backside-illuminated (BI) device, XIS1 has a higher sensitivity to X-ray photons at soft energy bands compared with the front-side illuminated (FI) chips, XIS0 and XIS3.
 We analyzed the images from different detectors separately.